RGB4ALL – Universal video converter v1.1

-The RGB4ALL is a universal video converter based on AD724 chip.
+The RGB4ALL – video converter v1.1 is a universal converter based on the AD724 chip.
 It takes RGB signal on an input, encodes and outputs it to more convenient Composite video or S-Video sockets which are more often seen in modern TVs.

 It was tested with Amiga 500/600/1200, Amstrad 464/6128, Neo Geo MVS and other hardware that outputs RGB signal.

-Some people successfully implemented it in the Atari ST series and in other hardware such as car screens.
+Some people successfully implemented it in the Atari ST series and in Sinclair ZX Spectrum 128k +2 or other hardware such as car audio/video stations.

 Installing it in a machine with an NTSC circuitry is possible but requires a re-soldering quartz oscillator.

 Please remember to change the SJ1 solder blob to the proper position if using NTSC mode.